Deploying to AEM as a Cloud Service

 • Repoinit creates resources at startup so logic can take the existence of those resources for granted.
 In the mutable content package approach, resources are created after startup, so application code relying on them may fail.

 • Repoinit is a relatively safe instruction set as you explicitly control the action to be taken.
-Also, the only supported operations are additive with the exception of a few security related cases which allow removal of Users, Service Users, and Groups.
-In contrast, a removal of something in the mutable content package approach is explicit; as you define a filter anything present covered by a filter will be deleted.
+Also, the only supported operations are additive except for a few security-related cases which allow removal of Users, Service Users, and Groups.
+In contrast, a removal of something in the mutable content package approach is explicit; as you define a filter, anything present covered by a filter is deleted.
 Still, caution should be taken since with any content there are scenarios where the presence of new content can alter the behavior of the application.

 • Repoinit performs fast and atomic operations.
 Mutable content packages in contrast can highly depend performance wise on the structures covered by a filter.
 Even if you update a single node, a snapshot of a large tree might be created.

-• It is possible to validate repoinit statements on a local dev environment at runtime since they will be executed when the OSGi configuration gets registered.
+• It is possible to validate repoinit statements on a local dev environment at runtime because they are run when the OSGi configuration gets registered.

-• Repoinit statements are atomic and explicit and will skip if the state is already matching.
+• Repoinit statements are atomic and explicit and are skipped if the state is already matching.

 When Cloud Manager deploys the application, it executes these statements, independently from the installation of any content packages.